hasura/graphql-engine/getting-started/1-intro.rst

 #.
 Click on create a project

    * Choose an infrastructure provider (*DigitalOcean or a 7 day preview project hosted by Hasura*)
-   * Enter your provider's API tokens
+   * Enter your provider's API tokens (* in the case where the free trial option is not chosen*)

 #.
 Your project will be ready in 10-20 mins, and you'll get an email with login credentials